Internet Security Awareness Training: Coverage

-Being Internet Security Aware means you understand that there are people actively trying to steal data that is stored within your organization's computers.
-(This often focuses on user names and passwords, so that criminal elements can ultimately get access to bank accounts and other high-value IT assets.)
-That is why it is important to protect the assets of the organization and stop that from happening.
+Being Internet Security aware means understanding that there are people actively trying to steal data that is stored within the organization's computers (often in search of usernames and passwords that will grant access to bank accounts and other high-value IT assets) and that it is important to protect this data.

-The general scope should include topics such as password security, Email phishing, Social engineering, Mobile device security, Sensitive data security, and Business communications.
-In contrast, those requiring specialized knowledge are usually required to take technical and in-depth training courses.
-Suppose an organization determines that it is best to use one of the available training tools on the market, it must ensure it sets objectives that the training can meet, including confirming the training will provide employees with the knowledge to understand risks and the behaviors needed in managing them, actions to take to prevent or detect security incidents, using language easily understandable by the trainees, and ensuring the pricing is reasonable.
+The scope of general training should include topics such as password security, email phishing, social engineering, mobile device security, sensitive data security and business communications.
+When specialized knowledge is required, employees are usually required to take technical and in-depth training courses.
+If an organization determines that it is best to use one of the available training tools on the market, it must ensure the training offered by this tool can meet set objectives, such as providing employees with the knowledge to understand risks and the behaviors needed in managing them, as well as actions to take to prevent or detect security incidents.
+Other objectives may be to ensure the training will use language easily understandable by the trainees and that the pricing is reasonable.

-Organizations are recommended to base ISAT training content on employee roles and their culture; the policy should guide that training for all employees and gave the following as examples of sources of reference materials:
+Organizations are recommended to base ISAT training content on employee roles and their culture; the policy should guide that training for all employees.
+The following are examples of sources of reference materials: